Alloy Artifacts

 Photographs and observations of particular tools are based on items in the Alloy Artifacts collection.

-Cornwell remains in business today and information on the company's products can be found at Cornwell Quality Tools.
-[External Link]
+Cornwell remains in business today and the company's website offers a History [External Link] page with a timeline of events.

 Information on the interesting history of the Kennedy Tool Company and Ken-Tool can be found at Ken-Tool Company History.
 [External Link] Since history for Cornwell is generally very difficult to find, we welcome this contribution from Ken-Tool, although we have no information to independently verify the events related there.